wdawson/okta.github.io/_source/_posts/2018-04-12-how-to-expand-your-ux-to-a-new-audience.md

 To keep the feedback cycle going, ship as soon as you can.
 Maybe that’s a small beta, or maybe it’s a big release.
 In our case, we were privileged to have a major conference demo.

 > "I wasn’t expecting applause just for showing the developer dashboard, but people were excited.
-I knew we were on the right track." –Nate Barbettini, Product Manager at Okta
+I knew we were on the right track." &mdash;Nate Barbettini, Product Manager at Okta

 <div style="max-width: 560px; margin: 0 auto">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/53jnHhfS00o?start=4170" frameborder="0" allowfullscreen></iframe>